 La Amatista (named for the gemstone, amethyst) is constructed with lots of beautiful hardwoods, the ship has a wonderful charm and atmosphere.
 Hundreds of travelers have enjoyed its comfort and explorations.
 In 2012, the ship was remodeled to offer even nicer cabins.
 The roomy 15 cabins have two twin beds or one queen bed and all have private bath with shower.
 All cabins have exterior view windows, air conditioning, smoke detectors, and hot water 24 hours a day.

-The 9-days cruise package include 6 nights onboard ship, two overnights in Lima, and domestic airfare from Lima - some departures starting at around $2,559 (or less with some departures) per person in double cabin.
+The 9-Days Amazon Cruise package includes 6 nights onboard ship, two overnights in Lima, and domestic airfare from Lima - with some 2023 departures starting at around $2,559 (or less with some departures) per person in double cabin.
 It is one of the best values on an Amazon River Cruise currently available.
 See below for more details and contact us for dates and discounts.

 PACAYA SAMIRIA NATIONAL RESERVE

 This part of the upper Amazon Basin has two main seasons; high water and low water.
 The seasons are based on what is occurring on the slopes of the Andes hundreds of miles away, not rain in the local region.
 Interestingly, in the Amazon rivers it is not uncommon for the water levels to rise with no recent rains, or the water levels fall after rains.
 Therefore cruises' daily itineraries will change depending on traveling in high water season (December to May) or low water season (June to November).
 The proposed routes and excursions will vary some, depending on the type of weather, the level of water of the rivers, as well as the wildlife cycles (see sighting lists at bottom of page).
 We trust the expert guides to modify the daily activities for the particular interests and safety of the group.
 See below for a brief outline typical itineraries.

 Transfers Iquitos airport / Nauta / Iquitos airport.